-Kidlit and teenlit writers and illustrators of all genres whose work in progress has characters (main or supporting) that are diverse in race, ethnicity, religion, sexual preference, gender identity, disabilities, etc., may enter.
+Kidlit and teenlit writers and illustrators of all genres whose work in progress has characters (main or supporting) that are diverse in race, ethnicity, religion, sexual orientation, gender identity, disabilities, etc., may enter.
 The scholarship is limited to creators who have not traditionally published a children’s/young adult book or have a book under contract.

 Submissions are anonymous and judged on the use of diverse worlds as well as the creator’s skill with his or her craft.
 If the story is own voices, reflecting the experience of the creator, please feel free to include that in your submission.

 Winners are awarded in 3 categories: